Getting started with video can be a little intimidating, especially when you hear so many technical-sounding terms, like frame rate or fps.

 The frame rate of a video greatly impacts the way it looks and feels, which in turn determines how realistic the video appears.
 This concept ties directly to how we see the world.

-If you choose a frame rate that’s too high, things will start to look unnatural and the video will suffer from what’s called the “soap opera effect” — which is when a video shows so much detail that it looks odd.
-On the other hand, if you choose a frame rate that’s too low, the video will start to look choppy and will provide a poor viewing experience.
+If you choose a frame rate that’s too high speed, things will look unnatural and the video will suffer from what’s called the “soap opera effect” — which is when a video shows so much detail that it looks odd.
+On the other hand, if you choose a rate that’s too low, the video will look choppy and will provide a poor viewing experience.

 To help figure out which frame rate is best for you, let’s look at a few common options and how they’re used.